 And I’m pretty straightforward and I guess I can be a jerk it that way.
 I think they appreciate the honesty, we both care.
 I want the best for my fighters you know, it’s not about us it’s about them moving their dreams.
 And I know if Greg and I do our job, we can help them live those dreams.

-We just got to get them used to doing uncomfortable things that they need to do, that they maybe would not do if I hadn’t pushed them to do it.
+We just got to get them used to do uncomfortable things that they need to do, that they maybe would not do if I hadn’t pushed them to do it.
 And maybe now they can live their dreams.

 Keeping Fighters Ready

 I’m curious, with this busy schedule the UFC have got.
 Is that a good or bad thing for you, having to keep these fighters in tip-top condition.
 So many fighters fighting so regularly when compared to a few years ago?